hyplabs/move-nft-framework/blog/blog.md

 ### SDK
 Although anyone can build the transaction data required to create collections, bid on auction, etc - wrapping the aptos-specific logic into an SDK would make it easier for developers to build experiences on top of this.
 Moreover, such an SDK could also expose an interface for querying indexed event data.

+## We encourage developers to look over our modules, extend them, and contribute to the repo with any of the features outlined above.
+If you have any questions, don't hesitate to reach out via email: **hello@hypotenuse.ca**